cmu-pasta/fray/README.md

 # Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM

+## Requirements

+Please make sure you have Java 21 installed.
+To build the native plugin, you also need to have `g++` and `cmake` installed.

 ## Build Fray

 - Run the following commands to build Fray